Schwarz reflections and anti-holomorphic correspondences: Properties of The Straightening Map

 There are three period $2$ hyperbolic components bifurcating from $\widetilde{H}$ with centers at $\frac54+\frac{\sqrt{33}}{4}$, and $\frac72\pm \frac{i\sqrt{3}}{2}$.
 Let $a$ be a parameter on the boundary of any of these period two hyperbolic components (say, $H$) with a $2$-periodic cycle of multiplier $e^{2\pi ip/q}$, where $\mathrm{gcd}(p,q)=1$.
 By Proposition~\ref{ThmEvenBif_schwarz}, $a$ is the root of a hyperbolic component of period $2q$ that bifurcates from $H$.
 In particular, $\cC(\mathcal{S})\setminus\{a\}$ consists of two distinct connected components.
 We define the $p/q$-limb of $H$ as the closure of the connected component of $\cC(\mathcal{S})\setminus\{a\}$ not containing $H$.

-\begin{proposition} The topological closure (in $\C$) of every limb of the period two hyperbolic components of $\cC(\mathcal{S})$ is contained in $S$. \end{proposition} \begin{proof} It follows from Propositions~\ref{limit_point_conn_locus} and~\ref{hyp_one_not_proper} that any limit point of $\cC(\mathcal{S})$ outside $S$ must be $4\pm i\sqrt{3}$.
-Since $\mathcal{I}\subset\widetilde{H}$, it follows that if the closure (in $\C$) of some limb (of a period two hyperbolic components of $\cC(\mathcal{S})$) contains $4\pm i\sqrt{3}$, then $S\setminus\cC(\mathcal{S})$ must have at least two connected components.
+\begin{proposition} The topological closure (in $\C$) of every limb of the period two hyperbolic components of $\cC(\mathcal{S})$ is contained in $S$. \end{proposition} \begin{proof} It follows from Propositions~\ref{limit_point_conn_locus} and~\ref{hyp_one_not_proper} that if a limit point of a limb of a period two hyperbolic component of $\cC(\mathcal{S})$ lies outside $S$, then such a limit point must be $4\pm i\sqrt{3}$.
+Since $\mathcal{I}\subset\partial\widetilde{H}$, it follows that if the closure (in $\C$) of such a limb contains $4\pm i\sqrt{3}$, then $S\setminus\cC(\mathcal{S})$ must have at least two connected components.
 But this contradicts Theorem~\ref{escape_unif_thm}.
 Hence, the topological closure of every limb of a period two hyperbolic component of $\cC(\mathcal{S})$ is contained in $S$. \end{proof}

 \begin{lemma}[Properness of of $\chi$ and $\chi^{-1}$] Let $\{a_n\}_n\subset\cC(\mathcal{S})$. \begin{enumerate} \item If $a_n\to a\in\overline{\cC(\mathcal{S})}\setminus\cC(\mathcal{S})$, then every accumulation point of $\{\chi(a_n)\}_n$ lies in $\overline{\cC(\mathfrak{L}_0)}\setminus\cC(\mathfrak{L}_0)$.